 Whenever I master a song that’s straight up trash I feel a little bad for the artist because this is likely going to be their wake up call that their music just isn’t cutting it.
 At the same time, it’s also incredibly helpful (if the artist so chooses to see it that way) because the artist can use this as a lesson on where to improve as they’ve most likely never received any constructive feedback ever.

-I’ve seen artists go from complete trash to perfectly decent just by getting the little things right (i.e. Getting proper production and of course getting their songs mixed and mastered by someone who knows what they’re doing).
+I’ve seen artists go from complete trash to perfectly decent just by getting the little things right (i.e. Getting proper production and of course getting their songs mixed and mastered by someone whose put those 10,000 hours in).

 Mastering Gets You On The Playing Field

 I cannot stress how powerful this is.
 I think of this as the first time you hear of some rapper and then slowly you keep hearing their name until one day you wake up and are singing their song in the bathroom mirror into your wife’s hairdryer (Okay maybe that’s just me).
 If you didn’t get all that, it’s basically the idea of getting into the arena.
 If your unfamiliar with “the arena” it was the place back during the Roman empire where gladiators would fight each other.
 The goal for any up and coming gladiator would be to get into the arena and live to fight another day.
 They didn’t care if they won or lost (unless it was a death match) they just cared about being able to play the game.